Culberson County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first appearance in court, usually scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation or notice from the court.
+• When It Happens: The arraignment is your first court appearance, typically scheduled within a few weeks of your arrest.

 2. Pre-Trial Hearings